| ECBA Carpet Bowls

 bowlers whittled down to a last 16 who played off on Wednesday

 afternoon, with the final two meeting on Thursday.
+Despite the large numbers involved there

 was a familiar ring to some of the names who made it through